frederickszk/LRNet/README.md

 python extract_landmarks.py
 ```

-You can also specific your own input videos path by `-i` or disable the visualization by `-v`.
+You can also specific your own input videos path by `-i` or enable the visualization by `-v`.

 For detailed, please consult